seajaysec/pitchbinder/README.md

 A powerful tool for expanding a small set of samples into a complete 8-octave range, as well as any associated chords and inversions you'd like.
 Output is pre-sliced per root note, with full compatibility for the Dirtywave M8 and OcenAudio.

-## Overview

-Pitchbinder takes a few samples with note information in their filenames and intelligently generates the missing notes across the full 8 octave range (C1-B8).
-It uses high-quality pitch shifting and optional time stretching to create natural-sounding samples for all 88 keys.

 ## Features

 - **Intelligent Sample Generation**: Creates missing notes based on your existing samples.